-Action Detail Identify other Click on the source or target element elements in name in the row or column titles. relationships The entire row or column is highlighted. with a source Scroll across or down the highlighted row or target element or column and quickly identify where the relationships are; this is very useful if the row or column is long.
+Action Detail Identify other elements in relationships with a source or target element Click on the source or target element name in the row or column titles.
+The entire row or column is highlighted.
+Scroll across or down the highlighted row or column and quickly identify where the relationships are; this is very useful if the row or column is long.
 Display the 'Properties' dialog for the selected element Right-click on the element name and select the 'Properties' option.
 Identify diagrams in which the element is used Right-click on the element name and select the 'Find in Diagrams' option.
 Either: The only diagram in which the element is used displays, with the element highlighted, or A list of the diagrams in which the element is used displays; you then double-click on the required diagram to open it Highlight the element name in the Browser window Right-click on the element name and select the 'Locate in Project Browser' option.
 The Browser window expands to the location of the element, and the element name is highlighted.
-Make the Right-click on the element name and

-element the select the 'Set Context Item' option; the

-focus in any selected element becomes the subject of

-docked any other windows or screens that are
+Make the element the focus in any docked screens or windows that are open Right-click on the element name and select the 'Set Context Item' option; the selected element becomes the subject of any other windows or screens that are open.

-screens or open.

-windows that

-are open